fmanteca/CosmicMuons-FrameWork/README.md

     scram b -j 8

 ### Producing Ntuples
 The framework will produce Ntuples from AOD.
-Everytime you make a change anywhere, for instance in 'plugins/MuonNtupleProducer.cc', do not forget to re-compile (run 'scram b -j 8' in 'CMSSW_15_0_5/src').
+Every time you make a change anywhere, for instance in 'plugins/MuonNtupleProducer.cc', do not forget to re-compile (run 'scram b -j 8' in 'CMSSW_15_0_5/src').

     cd CosmicMuons-FrameWork/Ntuplizer/test/

     # Find an input AOD file and use it on process.source in 'Cosmics_runNtuplizer_AOD_cfg.py':
-    # Use DAS to get the paths: [https://cmsweb.cern.ch/das/request?view=list&limit=50&instance=prod%2Fglobal&input=dataset%3D%2F*Cosmics*%2FRun*2025*%2FAOD](https://cmsweb.cern.ch/das/request?view=list&limit=50&instance=prod%2Fglobal&input=dataset%3D%2FCosmics%2FCommissioning2025-PromptReco-v1%2FAOD)
+    # Use DAS to get the paths: https://cmsweb.cern.ch/das/request?view=list&limit=50&instance=prod%2Fglobal&input=dataset%3D%2F*Cosmics*%2FRun*2025*%2FAOD
     # One can either give the path of any of them, i.e., fileNames = cms.untracked.vstring('/store/data/Commissioning2025/Cosmics/AOD/PromptReco-v1/000/389/353/00000/896a0637-7186-4d8e-8af5-b11e22c90ea4.root')
     # or copy it in local 'xrdcp root://cms-xrd-global.cern.ch//store/data/Commissioning2025/Cosmics/AOD/PromptReco-v1/000/389/353/00000/896a0637-7186-4d8e-8af5-b11e22c90ea4.root ./'
     # and then point to it: 'fileNames = cms.untracked.vstring('file:896a0637-7186-4d8e-8af5-b11e22c90ea4.root')'.
-The latter option should be faster for testing porpuses.
+The latter option should be faster for testing purposes.

     cmsRun Cosmics_runNtuplizer_AOD_cfg.py